volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 - From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded

 Last changes

+December 18th

+Correction for in volspotconnectchroot.tar.xz Fails to work due to a missing file

 December 16th